-Prospective investors should rely on the information supplement, provided in this prospectus and accompanying prospectus the documents by reference this incorporated in prospectus supplement and the accompanying prospectus.
-No person is authorized to make any representation or give any information not contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
-Any such representation or information not contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus must not be relied upon as having been authorized by Israel or the underwriters.
+Prospective investors should rely on the information provided in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
+No person is authorized to make any representation or give any information not contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus or the documents incorporated by reference in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference in this prospectus supplement and the accompanying prospectus must not be relied upon as having been authorized by Israel or the underwriters.
 Please see "Where You Can Find More Information About The State of Israel" in the accompanying prospectus for information on the documents that are incorporated by reference in this prospectus supplement and the accompanying prospectus.

 Israel is not offering to sell or soliciting offers to buy any securities other than the bonds offered under this prospectus supplement, nor is Israel offering to sell or soliciting offers to buy the bonds in places where such offers are not permitted by applicable law.
-You should not assume that the information in this prospectus supplement or the accompanying prospectus, or the information Israel has previously filed with the Securities and Exchange Commission, or the SEC, incorporated by reference in this prospectus supplement and the accompanying prospectus, is accurate as of any date other than their respective Israel's economic. fiscal circumstances may have changed since such dates.
+You should not assume that the information in this prospectus supplement or the accompanying prospectus, or the information Israel has previously filed with the Securities and Exchange Commission, or the SEC, and incorporated by reference in this prospectus supplement and the accompanying prospectus, is accurate as of any date other than their respective dates.
+Israel's economic, fiscal or political circumstances may have changed since such dates.

-bonds described in this prospectus supplement are debt securities of Israel being offered under a registration statement filed with the SEC under the U.S. Securities Act of 1933, as amended.
+The bonds described in this prospectus supplement are debt securities of Israel being offered under a registration statement filed with the SEC under the U.S. Securities Act of 1933, as amended.
 The accompanying prospectus is part of that registration statement.
 The accompanying prospectus provides you with a general description of the securities that Israel may offer, and this prospectus supplement contains specific information about the terms of this offering and the bonds.
-This prospectus supplement also adds, information updates or changes provided incorporated by reference in the accompanying prospectus.
-Consequently, before you invest, you should read this prospectus supplement together with accompanying prospectus, the registration statement, any post-effective amendments thereto, and the documents incorporated herein and therein by reference.
+This prospectus supplement also adds, updates or changes information provided or incorporated by reference in the accompanying prospectus.
+Consequently, before you invest, you should read this prospectus supplement together with the accompanying prospectus, the registration statement, any post-effective amendments thereto, and the documents incorporated herein and therein by reference.
 See "Incorporation by Reference" for a description of the documents incorporated by reference in this prospectus supplement and the accompanying prospectus.
 In addition, as described herein, information regarding the interest rates on the bonds for any particular sales period will be made available in a rate sheet that will be filed with the SEC and on the website of DCI.
 Certain terms used but not defined in this prospectus supplement are defined in the accompanying prospectus.